CodeForFoco/codeforfoco.github.io/_posts/registry/README.md

 ### How to create a new post
 The registry post use something called markdown to display.
 Markdown is a simple way to format plain text.
 You can learn more about it [here](https://daringfireball.net/projects/markdown/).
 Also you will need to know a bit about Github.
 You can learn more about Github [here](https://guides.github.com/).
 To complete the onboarding challenge follow the steps below.
 And remember if you need help, ask!
 Known of us here bite.

  1. Fork the repository
-1. In your local repository, copy the md template below
+ 1. In your local repository, copy the **.md template** below
  1. Create a new file, and paste in the template.
+ 1. Save the file with the name in the form: `YYYY-MM-DD-YOURTITLE.md`
  1. Edit the template with your information and message
-1. Save the file with the name in the form: YYYY-MM-DD-YOURTITLE.md
  1. Commit your changes
  1. Make a pull request to merge your post into master.

+## .md (markdown) template

 ```markdown
 ---